Timer/jocse-paper/paper.md

 # Results and Discussion
 ## Processors
 TODO: results of processor scaling
+TODO: potential of cuda with rearchitecting

 ## Nodes
 TODO: results of node scaling

 # Conclusion
+TODO: conclude results
 TODO: reflect on the experience including such things as project organization, challenges, and solutions as well as the impact of the project on the students’ education and career outlook

 # Acknowledgments